-Patrons have also stated they have hear disembodied laughter, seen the ghost of a child running around one of the floors, and a woman in a long white dress.
+Patrons have also stated they have heard disembodied laughter, seen the ghost of a child running around one of the floors, and a woman in a long white dress.

-New Orleans is as well-known for Mardi Gras and the French Quarter as it is for the city’s cemeteries.
-The cemeteries are filled with graves that are housed above ground due to the city sitting below sea level.
+New Orleans is as well-known for Mardi Gras and the French Quarter for the city’s cemeteries.
+The cemeteries are filled with graves housed above ground due to the city sitting below sea level.

-One cemetery, the St. Louis Cemetery No 1 used to receive an excessive amount of visitors.
+One cemetery, the St. Louis Cemetery No 1, receives an excessive amount of visitors.
 These visitors were not looking to pay their respects to departed loved ones as much as they came to visit the tomb of New Orleans’ Voodoo Queen Marie Laveau.

-Many believe if you knock three times, write “XXX” on the tomb, knock three times yet again, and leave an offering whatever you wish for will be granted.
+Many believe if you knock three times, write “XXX” on the tomb, hit three times yet again, and leave an offering, whatever you wish for will be granted.
 Some say there is an unusual feeling around her tomb.